-This is why it’s pretty impossible to know for sure what kind of “rate” you might qualify for without actually speaking with you directly.
+This is why it’s pretty impossible to know what kind of “rate” you might qualify for without speaking with you directly.

-There are a few “assumptions” that one can make that will generally hold true that may provide you with a “basic” idea of what kind of “rate” you might be able to qualify for.
-For example, if you have been diagnosed with one or two colon polyps and have had them removed and examined and it has been determined that they were not cancerous, chances are, if you don’t have a family history of colon cancer, these colon polyps will probably not affect the outcome of your life insurance application.
+There are a few “assumptions” that one can make that will generally hold true and may provide you with a “basic” idea of what kind of “rate” you might be able to qualify for.
+For example, suppose you have been diagnosed with one or two colon polyps and have had them removed and examined, and it has been determined that they were not cancerous.
+In that case, chances are, if you don’t have a family history of colon cancer, these colon polyps will probably not affect the outcome of your life insurance application.

-Whatever rate you would have been able to qualify for PRIOR to being diagnosed with a colon polyp should be the same rate that you would be able to qualify for AFTER having been diagnosed with a colon polyp.
+Whatever rate you would have been able to qualify for before being diagnosed with a colon polyp should be the same rate that you would be able to qualify for AFTER having been diagnosed with a colon polyp.

-If you have been diagnosed with a colon poly and either hasn’t had it removed yet, or have found that it may be cancerous, chances are you’re not going to be immediately approved for a traditional life insurance policy and may have to wait until you have had your polyp removed or you have been definitively determined cancer-free for a set period of time until which point you would then become eligible for coverage.
+Suppose you have been diagnosed with a colon poly and either haven’t had it removed yet or have found that it may be cancerous.
+In that case, chances are you’re not going to be immediately approved for a traditional life insurance policy and may have to wait until you have had your polyp removed or you have been definitively determined cancer-free for a set period until which point you would then become eligible for coverage.

 The good news is…